 If that sounds like more your style of wine tasting, Sonoma is a good option to take in the world-renowned California wine scene.

-If you’re looking for a good day tour of Sonoma wineries from San Francisco, this is a great option.
+If you’re looking for a good day tour of Sonoma and Napa wineries from San Francisco, this is a great option.

 Dance & Drink Wine at BottleRock Music Festival in Napa